admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 | Host Notes           | -       | -        | -      | Update    |

 General recommendation for the Host:
-- give each player an 'Owner' permission on their PC
+- give each player an 'Owner' permission on their Player Character
-- give all players a 'Limited' permission on PCs which are not their own
+- give all players a 'Limited' permission on Player Characters which are not their own
-- during sessions, give players a 'Limited' permission on Host characters (a.k.a.
-NPC) they meet, and do not put secret information in the 'Description' tab of these NPC sheets (unless you explicitly use the 'Secret' formatting option in the editor).
+- during sessions, give players a 'Limited' permission on Host characters (NPC Actors) PCs meet.

 ## Alternative: Diaries as 📖 Journal Entries
 To reinforce the notion of character diaries being a part of the world, the Host may elect to use dedicated 📖 Journal Entries for each Player Character's (or NPC's) Diary.